 ORDER BY Random()is a very inefficient way of retrieving a random row from the results because it sorts the entire result and then throws most of it away.

 Paginating a result set with

 OFFSETis O(n^2) complexity, and will cause performance problems as the data grows larger.
 Pagination techniques such as bookmarked scans are much more efficient.
+(MySQL only)

 GROUP BYclauses that use cardinals instead of columns or expressions can cause problems if the query or table is changed.

 Constant expressions in